timakro/web/_posts/2019-03-05-bare-metal-stm32-programming.md

 ## Putting it all together

 Here is the complete `main.c` program to turn the `PA11` pin on and off.
 The `stdint.h` header is required for the `uint32_t` type.
-A for loop is used as a simple way to get some delay.
+A for-loop is used as a simple way to get some delay.

 {% highlight c %}
 #include <stdint.h>